LucieLuS/Civilwar_onset_contageous/README.md

 Then I identified "Le Potentiel" is the leading daily newspaper in DR Congo.
 No news about the civil war in 2013.
 Only "La course à l'OIF - L'économie est au cÅ“ur des préoccupations des Etats [analysis]" that show up in both Nexis Unis and Newsbank.

 On Nexis Unis, if I search the territory's name "Katanga" on Nexis Unis withiin the newspaper "Le Potentiel," 78 results show up.
 If I search "Katanga AND guerre," 17 results -- much better.
 Then we need to use google translation.

+**Takeway**: Lanauge barrier is a thing -- we need to modify our keywords search.
+Nexis Unis has more complete collection, but we need to identify the leading journals of each country.
+Newsbank will return more local African news if we search the key terms, but the collection is not complete.